Side Hustle Tax Australia 2026: ABN, GST & What You Must Declare

 Hobby vs business: how the ATO decides

-The ATO uses several factors to determine whether your activity is a hobby or a business.
-If it is a hobby, you do not declare the income and cannot claim deductions.
-If it is a business, you must declare all income and can claim related expenses.
-The key factors the ATO considers include: whether you intend to make a profit (or at least have a genuine business plan to become profitable), whether the activity is repeated and regular (not a one-off sale), the size and scale of the activity, whether you keep business records and have a separate bank account, whether you have obtained an ABN, and whether the activity is conducted in a businesslike manner.
+Heads up — If it's a business, you must declare all income and can claim related expenses.
+The key factors the ATO considers include: whether you intend to make a profit (or at least have a genuine business plan to become profitable), whether the activity is repeated and regular (not a one-off sale), the size and scale of the activity, whether you keep business records and have a separate bank account, whether you've obtained an ABN, and whether the activity is conducted in a businesslike manner.
 Selling a few items on Facebook Marketplace to declutter is a hobby.
-Regularly buying and reselling items for profit on eBay is likely a business.
-Doing occasional photography for friends is a hobby.
-Advertising photography services, setting prices, and booking regular clients is a business.
-The ATO looks at the overall picture — no single factor is decisive.
-If you are genuinely trying to make money through a systematic, ongoing activity, the ATO will likely treat it as a business regardless of how much you actually earn.

 When you need an ABN